5 Foods to Lower Bad Cholesterol Naturally

 Consuming fish twice a week or a form of liquid omegas from seafood sources can provide these beneficial effects.

-Omega-3s also help thin the blood, reduce inflammation, and keep platelets from sticking together — all factors that contribute to improved cardiovascular health.
+Omega-3s also help thin the blood, support discomfort, and keep platelets from sticking together — all factors that contribute to improved cardiovascular health.

 NOT Carbs…